msanatan/msanatan.github.io/blog/2022/magicavoxel-turntables-to-video-on-windows-10-11/index.md

 If you're not using WSL, you can follow the instructions on their <a href="https://www.ffmpeg.org/" target="_blank" rel="noopener nofollow noreferrer">homepage</a> to install directly on Windows.

 The next step is to change the file names to make it easier for MagicaVoxel.
 You may not have to do this if you choose an easy file name while exporting, unlike a certain developer...
-To change the names of all my tunrtable images in a folder, I ran this script I created:
+To change the names of all my turntable images in a folder, I ran this script I created:

 ```python
 from os import listdir, rename